Your Guide To Digital Promotion Types And Benefits (With Examples)

 A sweepstakes is a game of chance in which prizes are offered to participants in a random drawing.
 There is no skill involved and the odds of winning depend on the total number of entries received.
 While there can be more than one type of entry method in a sweepstakes, each entry is weighed the same.
 So if an entrant completed an online entry form, submitted a proof of purchase, and created a social post, they would have 3 entries - but no one entry would make them more likely to win than the other.

-A contest is a promotion in which winners are determined based on skill by a panel of judges and based on specific criteria as set forth in the Official Rules.
-To truly be a contest, the task must require some amount of skill to complete (i.e. can’t be guessing the number of jellybeans in a jar).
+A contest is a promotion in which winners are determined based on skill by a panel of judges and based on specific criteria as outlined in the Official Rules.
+As we mentioned earlier, a contest includes Consideration + Prize, because the winner is being judged and selected, not randomly chosen.
+To be a true contest, the required task or entry method must take some amount of skill to complete (i.e. can’t be guessing the number of jellybeans in a jar).
+This means the Official Rules for promotions like photo contests, video contests, or essay contests should detail the skill or elements being judged, such as visual appeal, creativity, and/or how well the entry adhered to the contest theme.

 So now you know about the three elements of Chance, Consideration, and Prize, and you also understand how these elements work together within the main types of digital promotions - which is important to avoid accidentally turning your sweepstakes or contest into a lottery.